 It is important to maintain communication, especially while working remotely.
 The lack of visibility can leave managers and remote employees to be frustrated.
 Therefore, you can use the remote onboarding process as an opportunity to set your expectations and provide the new employees with opportunities to sync-up after the onboarding process is complete.

 Remote onboarding can be a challenging ordeal.
 But it is the first and most crucial step in building a relationship with a new employee.
-With thoughtful and strategic planning, and some help from intelligent softtware, remote onboarding can help new employees transition smoothly, improve the chances of retention, and overall job satisfaction.
+With thoughtful and strategic planning, and some help from intelligent software, remote onboarding can help new employees transition smoothly, improve the chances of employee retention, and overall job satisfaction.
 Set employees up to be successful from the get go.